Vbubblery/ayolab-twitter/README.md

 There are functions:
   - getTopNResolver: the worst way to get the TOP N.
   - getTopNResolverOpt1: the better way, but for the last sort step, I use quick sort, so it chould be better.
-  - Todo: getTopNResolverOpt2: the best way, use partition sort to replace tje quick sort.
+  - Todo: getTopNResolverOpt2: the best way, use partition sort to replace the quick sort.